matter-labs-archive/matter-network/README.md

 # Presenting Ignis: Plasma of Fire

-## Ethereum scaling solution with up to 500 transactions per second goes live on testnet.
+## Ethereum scaling solution with up to 500 transactions per second goes live on testnet

 Today is a very special date.
-Exactly 10 years ago the launch of Bitcoin network has started a new era in technology and economics, leading to the creation of a mindblowing multi-billion dollar industry and a huge paradigm shift in people’s minds: the spirit of decentralization and radical self-ownership is here to stay.
+[Exactly 10 years ago](https://www.blockchain.com/btc/block/000000000019d6689c085ae165831e934ff763ae46a2a6c172b3f1b60a8ce26f) the launch of Bitcoin network has started a new era in technology and economics, leading to the creation of a mind-blowing multi-billion dollar industry and a huge paradigm shift in people’s minds: the spirit of decentralization and radical self-ownership is here to stay.
 It is remarkable how powerful and world-changing a single idea can be.
 And it’s a great reminder that the progress of human race is shaped much sharper by Black Swans and innovative breakthroughs than by incremental development.

 10 years of blockchain history have proven the latter point over an over again.
 Ethereum is another awesome example of a zero-to-one leap.
 Yet, as one prominent detective from London would have noted, oftentimes things missing speak much more eloquently than things present.
 Diverse aspects of cryptocurrencies and blockchain technology, in general, have improved over time, but one thing has shown incredible stubbornness and hasn’t changed much since Satoshi’s invention, despite lots of effort: scaling.